Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Numerical model

-We start our simulations from the pressure equilibrium configuration of a rotating torus around a Kerr black hole.
-We solve for its structure given the specific enthalpy, $h$, resulting from the FM torus angular momentum solution $l$, given by \cite{Fishbone76}.
-We find the distribution of density and temperature in the disk by Newton-Raphson method, which minimizes the condition for $h=1+P/\rho + u/\rho$, where $P$ and $u$ are pressure and internal energy found in the Helmholtz EOS tables \citep{2000ApJS..126..501T}.
+We began our simulations from a pressure-equilibrium configuration of a rotating torus around a Kerr BH.
+We solved for its structure given the specific enthalpy, $h$, resulting from the Fishbone-Moncrief (FM) torus angular-momentum solution $l$ \cite{Fishbone76}.
+We obtained the distribution of density and temperature in the disk using the Newton-Raphson method, which minimizes the condition $h=1+P/\rho + u/\rho$, where $P$ and $u$ denote the pressure and internal energy obtained from the Helmholtz EOS tables \citep{2000ApJS..126..501T}.
 The fixed parameters are the entropy and electron fraction in the disk, $S_{disk}$ and $Y_{e, disk}$.

-Our initial torus extends from the cusp radius, $r_{in}$, and the radius of pressure maximum, $r_{max}$, where the FM solution is determined.
-Outside the torus, we set the constant density and temperature conditions, as well as a constant electron fraction.
+The initial torus extends from the cusp radius, $r_{in}$, to the radius of maximum pressure, $r_{max}$, as defined by the FM solution.
+Outside the torus, we set constant density and temperature conditions, as well as a constant electron fraction.

-We seed the torus with the initial poloidal magnetic field.
-We assume the form of the magnetic vector potential given by
+We seeded the torus with an initial poloidal magnetic field.
+We assumed the form of the magnetic vector potential given by

-where $\bar{\rho}$ is the density in the torus (averaged over 2 neighboring cells) and $\rho_{\rm max}$ is the density maximum, and we use $\rho_{0}=0.2$, to restrict the initial field to the regions where the density in the torus is larger than $0.2 \rho_{\max}$.
-Other spatial components of the initial vector potential are $A_{r}=A_{\theta}=0$, hence, the magnetic field will have only $B_{r}$ and $B_{\theta}$ components.
-We set the field strength by normalizing it to the chosen minimum value of gas to magnetic pressure ratio, $\beta_{min}$, inside the torus.
-Our typical value is in the range of $50-100$, to ensure the initial torus is weakly magnetized.
+where $\bar{\rho}$ is the density in the torus (averaged over two neighboring cells) and $\rho_{\rm max}$ is the density maximum.
+We adopted $\rho_{0}=0.2$ to restrict the initial field to regions where the torus density exceeds $0.2 \rho_{\max}$.
+Other spatial components of the initial vector potential were $A_{r}=A_{\theta}=0$; therefore, the magnetic field has only $B_{r}$ and $B_{\theta}$ components.
+We set the field strength by normalizing it to the chosen minimum gas-to-magnetic pressure ratio, $\beta_{min}$, within the torus.
+Our typical values $\beta_{min}$ were in the range $50-100$ to ensure that the initial torus was weakly magnetized.

-The torus is embedded in a cool, rarefied atmosphere.
-We assume the atmosphere density of $D_{atm} = 3 \times 10^{-7}$ g cm$^{-3}$, that exceeds the numerical floor of density (set typically at $10^{-5}$ in the code units and decreasing with radius as $r^{-2}$), and we adopt the electron fraction in the atmosphere $Y_{e, atm}=0.45$.
-The atmosphere temperature is then found in the EOS tables and is about $T_{atm}=0.002$ MeV.
-The floor temperature is much lower, and scales with radius as $T_{floor}=T_{0}/r$, with $T_{0}=10^{3}$ K.
+The torus was embedded in a cool, rarefied atmosphere.
+We assumed an atmospheric density of $D_{atm} = 3 \times 10^{-7}$ g cm$^{-3}$, which exceeds the numerical density floor (typically set at $10^{-5}$ in code units and decreasing with radius as $r^{-2}$), and we adopted an atmospheric electron fraction of $Y_{e, atm}=0.45$.
+The atmospheric temperature was then obtained from the EOS tables and is approximately $T_{atm}=0.002$ MeV.
+The floor temperature was much lower and scales with radius as $T_{floor}=T_{0}/r$, with $T_{0}=10^{3}$ K.